Andrés Torres (baseball): Texas Rangers (2005)

-Minnesota Twins organization (2006)
+Minnesota Twins

 Torres signed with the Minnesota Twins on December 25, 2005.
 He spent the entire 2006 season with the Triple-A Rochester Red Wings of the International League, batting .236 with them in 116 games and tying for second in the league with nine triples (tied with Joe Thurston behind Wayne Lindon's 12).
 He became a free agent after the season.

-Detroit Tigers organization (2007)
+Detroit Tigers

 Unsigned through February in 2007, Torres called the Detroit Tigers and asked for a job.
 The Tigers signed him on March 2 and assigned him assigned to Erie, where he was named the Eastern League Player of the Week for April 30 through May 6 after he batted .550.
 He batted .292 with 17 stolen bases in 85 games before being promoted to Toledo.
 His 11 triples led the Eastern League despite the fact that he only appeared in 85 games.
 At Toledo, Torres also batted .292 in 42 games.
 He was caught stealing bases (six) more times than he stole successfully (five), but in only 42 games, he managed to tie for second in the league with nine triples (tied again with Thurston behind Brian Bixler's 10).
 Following the year, he again filed for free agency.

-Chicago Cubs organization (2008)
+Chicago Cubs

 On November 20, 2007, Torres signed with the Chicago Cubs.
 In 2008, he engaged a private hitting instructor named Chris O'Leary to help him out.
 He began trying to model his swing after Albert Pujols, instead of merely trying to put the ball on the ground and run to first base, which is what he had been doing.
 He spent the entire season with the Iowa Cubs of the Pacific Coast League, batting .306 in 118 games with 11 home runs.
 He finished fifth in the league with 91 runs scored, tied for second in the league with 10 triples (tied with Trent Oeltjen and Nate Schierholtz behind Tim Raines Jr.'s 13), and led the league with 29 stolen bases.
 However, the Cubs did not re-sign him and he once again filed for free agency following the season.